G1Tjw/wordquiz/README.md

 ## How to Install and Run the Project

-1. Download the wordbooks folder and wordqui.c file.
+1. Download the wordbooks folder and wordquiz.c file.
 2. Enter the following command in the terminal at the path to the file location you downloaded.

 ~~~